UBC-biol525D/UBC-biol525D.github.io/Topic_1/readme.md

 Testing it all: _(can be completed early)_{: style="color: darkred"}
 ---------------

-Log into WestCloud server using ssh (terminal).
-Recall that you will find your username and ip address in this [table](https://docs.google.com/spreadsheets/d/1v7k2-XtfiwOoQ3iZHnJyqVXsxgekVGXEtnFIvdk7aqU/edit?usp=sharing).
+Log into ComputeCanada Virtual Machines using ssh (terminal).
+Recall that you will find your username and ip address in the table you were sent via email.
 We use `serveruser` and `serverhost` as placeholders for this info.

 The information presented by the servers when you connect to them is shown here in [Fingerprints](./fingerprints).